How is honey made?

 Is honey eaten and regurgitated?

-Yes, but not from their digestive tube but from a special stomach that bees have and it functions only for this.
+It is regurgitated, but not from their digestive tube but from a special stomach that bees have and that functions only for this.

 What’s the temperature in a hive?